Closing the Equity Gap on Food Deserts

 It's More like an Expanded Life Experience

-Our Garden Projects are divides into 8 BCG Opportunity enrichment zones:
+Our Garden Projects are divides into 15 Opportunity Empowerment Zones:

 We're joining hands with other organizations to support other food desert communities.